DreWulff/MessageChomper-DiscordBot/README.md

 ```

 Make sure all libraries/modules required are installed.
+For this either run the bash file `install_modules.bash`, or run the following commands:

+    pip install python-dotenv discord.py

 Create a `.env` file with the next lines, replacing the values in brackets:
 ```